MediScribe/docjet-mobile/docs/current/refactoring/user_id_auth_refactor_todo.md

         - _authSessionProvider in JobRepositoryImpl needs to be used
       - These issues should be fixed when implementing the real functionality in future tasks

-    **5.C. [ ] Test Infrastructure Updates**
+    **5.C. [x] Test Infrastructure Updates**
-    5.C.1. [ ] Fix test implementations for `JobRepositoryImpl` and integration tests 5.C.2. [ ] Update E2E test setup helpers to include `AuthSessionProvider` in service registration 5.C.3. [ ] Run all tests relevant to this task and ensure they are passing.
+    5.C.1. [x] Fix test implementations for `JobRepositoryImpl` and integration tests 5.C.2. [x] Update E2E test setup helpers to include `AuthSessionProvider` in service registration 5.C.3. [x] Run all tests relevant to this task and ensure they are passing.
-    5.C.4. [ ] Run Analyze; determine with fixes should be done and which not due to ripple effects they would have.
+    5.C.4. [x] Run Analyze; determine with fixes should be done and which not due to ripple effects they would have.
 Add your findings here.
+      - Found several remaining warnings in the codebase related to unused variables and fields:
+        - `accessToken` in `AuthServiceImpl.getCurrentUserId()`
+        - `_authService` in `SecureStorageAuthSessionProvider`
+        - `_authSessionProvider` in `JobRepositoryImpl`
+      - These are expected warnings that will be resolved as implementation continues in future tasks
+      - All tests are now passing after fixes:
+        - Fixed integration test `job_lifecycle_test.dart` by splitting into separate test cases for better stability
+        - Removed unused `userId` variable in `job_sync_reset_failed_e2e_test.dart`
+        - Verified that all WIFI tests are passing with `./scripts/list_failed_tests.dart`
+      - The MockAuthSessionProvider is now properly registered in injection_container_test.dart
+      - These fixes complete task 5.C successfully

     **5.D. [ ] Remote DataSource Refactoring**
     5.D.1. [ ] Create test file to verify `JobRemoteDataSource` interface no longer requires `userId`